 Veera Brahmam Cave:

 It is the cave where Sree Veera Brahmendra Swamy saint, wrote some of his Kala Gnaanam (prophecy).
-The cave height cave is very small, and one must bend half over to enter it.
+The cave height cave is tiny, and one must bend half over to enter it.

 This Nandi has been Growing 1 Inch for 20 Years.
 According to Veera Brahmendra Swamy, the Basavanna (stone nandi) of Yaganti Temple will come alive and shout when Kali Yuga ends.